AndyYu25/CX4640-f23-final/README.md

 $$...$$
 $$0 = c_{p+q}b_0 + c_{p + q - 1}b_1 + ... + c_pb_q$$

 Thus, the Padé approximant can be derived from the Taylor expansion by first solving for the coefficients of $D(x)$ and then solving for the coefficients of $N(x)$ using the above linear system.
 The Padé approximant can be used in finite difference methods much like the Taylor series as a polynomial approximation of a rational function.
+Where the Padé approximant is superior to a Taylor Series is for functions with poles and/or periodic functions, as the polynomial denominator allows the Pade approximant to converge towards a constant, instead of negative or positive infinity.

 ## Spectral Methods